WHO WE ARE...

 Jeff has been making plastic parts since August 2001 and between this job and photography has been able to meet many wonderful people.
 As many of you know, I can be reached almost anytime, anywhere.
 Thank you for all your support over the years and if you have a part you would like to make or would just like to say hello or go fishing, call anytime.

-If you have a part that you would like to have made we have several options available depending on the quantity of parts you require.
-For both options we need a good part with no defects (missing teeth, gouges or missing pieces).
+If you have a part that you would like to have made we have several options available depending on the number of parts you require.
+For both options, we need a good part with no defects (missing teeth, gouges, or missing pieces).
 If the part is broken into pieces we would need all of the pieces and preferable the shaft that the part goes onto as well as the mating parts that the part meshes with.
-If you only need a few parts we can produce them in a vacuum camber system using a two part epoxy material, which this greatly depends on the use of the part.
+If you only need a few parts we can produce them in a vacuum chamber system using a two-part epoxy material, which greatly depends on the use of the part.
 If you need larger quantities we would recommend having a mold manufactured that we can use in our injection machine.
 We will send the parts to our tooling company in North Carolina to have them estimate the cost of the mold.
 The mold would be purchased by the client and we would run the mold to produce the parts exclusively for that client.
 Tooling costs vary from several thousand dollars on up.
-If you have a need please email us several pictures of the part along with a description of use and vehicle the part is for we will get back with you promptly.
+If you have a need please email us several pictures of the part along with a description of use and vehicle the part is for we will get back to you promptly.